We are currently not seeking applications under the Open Window. Please check back again in the future for potential

-- Convergence will only consider one application per practitioner per quarter.
+- Convergence will only consider one application per practitioner per round.

 - Practitioners can access frequently asked questions here and submit additional questions to [email protected].
 Convergence will respond within five business days.

 Practitioners can apply for feasibility study or proof of concept funding:

 - Feasibility study: Funding to explore the feasibility of the vehicle, particularly ability to attract private investors, as well as to develop the high level vehicle structure.
 Convergence will award grants between USD 50,000 and USD 200,000 for feasibility studies.
 Promising feasibility studies funded through the Open Window will be considered for follow-on proof of concept funding.

 - Proof of concept: If a feasibility study (or equivalent) has been completed, funding to complete all design and structuring activities – for example, finalizing the capital structure, establishing the legal structure, and producing key documents – in order to launch the vehicle.
 Convergence will award repayable grants between USD 200,000 and USD 750,000 for proof of concept work.

 To be eligible for consideration, proposals must meet the following criteria: